allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 I decided to rewrite an internal project that was already done in Python using Go.
 Just to get a feeling of the differences between the two.

 First feeling: learning __Go__ was so easy.
-In __one evening__, I was able to compile a Proof Of Concept of the projet with basic features developped and some tests written.
+In __one evening__, I was able to compile a Proof Of Concept of the project with basic features developed and some tests written.
 This was a very pleasant feeling, I was adding features very fast.
 The compiler messages were helpful, everything was fine.

 And at some point, the tragedy started.
 I needed to add a field to some struct, so I just modified the struct and was ready to analyze the compiler messages to know where this struct was used in order to add the field where it was needed.